julianjimenezm/from-youtube-to-spotify/README.md

 # SETUP

-1. Config YouTube data API:
+1. Google cloud Api Services Config - connection:

     - Activate YouTube data API (v3) from your google account.
      Google for developpers / API Services > Create a new project